palomachain/docs/src/guide/maintain/node/install-pigeon.md

 Paloma is targeting.
 Target chains are added when they pass governance.
 Pigeons must have a wallet for each supported chain and have a balance in the native denomination for each chain high enough to pay gas for remote message execution on the target chains.
-Validators who don’t have a sufficient balance will be jailed.
+Validators who don't have a sufficient balance will be jailed.
 However, Pigeons are reimbursed for their gas expenses.

 ## Installation